 There seem to be several reasons for declining divorce rates, including the fact that men and women are entering into first marriages at an older age, on average, than in the past.
 Some analysts also believe that “modern-day” marriages are stronger than in the past because of the feminist movement of the 1970s.
 Women have more economic stability and reproductive rights, and this apparently means that marriages these days are more likely to be “based on love and shared passions, and often two incomes and shared housekeeping duties.”

 While it is heartening to see that marriages in the U.S. seem stronger than they once were, there is no doubt that divorce is still necessary for many couples.
-If you are in such a situation, please seek the help of an experienced family law attorney.
+If you are in such a situation, please seek the help of an experienced Rolling Meadows divorce attorney.

 Source: The Huffington Post, “ The Divorce Rate Is Surprisingly Optimistic,” Brittany Wong, Dec.
 3, 2014